johnathanvman/F6/index.md

 					Entrys.push("CDOM wonders aloud if SUB would fit inside her pussy.
 CSUB blushes and says she'd be willing to try!")
 					Entrys.push("CDOM picks up a tiny phallic mushroom lying on a blanket and asks if DOM ever uses the fungus growing here to pleasure herself.
 CSUB tells DOM she does nothing of the sort while taking back the mushroom and hiding it under the blanket.")
 				}
 				Entrys.push("CDOM starts rubbing SUB's shoulders and whispering into her ear.
-SUB is clearly getting turned on by whatever she's hearing.")
+CSUB is clearly getting turned on by whatever she's hearing.")
 				if(unit(s[1]).Tags[0] == "Slimegirl"){
 					Entrys = ["CDOM makes strange whale noises at SUB.
 They sound strangely sexual in nature..."]
 				}